Mictronics/bqev23k/README.md

 - External relay jig for fully automated cycle (charger and load control).

 ## Build instructions
-Build and tested on Windows7 64bit with Visual Studio 2015.
+Built and tested on Windows7 64bit with Visual Studio 2015.

 ### Dependencies